These 10 Functional Foods Are Like a Whole-Body Reset

 When it comes to healthy eating, you probably have the fundamentals down.
 You know your way around a nutritional label and can hit your macros by instinct alone.
 Now that superfoods have become kitchen staples, functional foods are generating buzz for bringing something beyond basic nutrition to the table.
 Far from a fad, functional foods are familiar and widely available, with well-evidenced benefits.
 Of course, you want everything you put in your body to do the most.
 But what makes a food "functional," and which of these foods are best to eat?

-We took these questions to Brooke Scheller, DCN, MS, CNS, and Director of Nutrition at Freshly, a nationwide meal delivery service.
+We took these questions to doctor of clinical nutrition Brooke Scheller.
 "Functional foods provide benefits beyond the more well-established understanding of simply macronutrients (like protein and carbs) and micronutrients (like vitamins and minerals)," said Scheller.
-"Functional foods can be used to help support specific functions of the body, like the gut, the brain, or the muscles and contain vitamins, minerals, and/or antioxidant compounds that have a specific action on different parts of the body."
+"Functional foods can be used to help support specific functions of the body, like the gut, the brain, or the muscles, and contain vitamins, minerals, and/or antioxidant compounds that have a specific action on different parts of the body."

-But there's an important distinction to be made when talking about functional foods: Whether to include so-called fortified foods or not.
+But there's an important distinction to be made when talking about functional foods: whether to include so-called fortified foods or not.
 To back up, fortified foods are ones that have been artificially infused with ingredients like vitamins, minerals, fiber, and pre- and probiotics.
-"I put fortified foods in a separate category than natural functional foods since they are physically modified to enhance their nutritional content," says Carielle Nikkel, MS, RD, VP of nutrition support with Persona Nutrition.
+"I put fortified foods in a separate category than natural functional foods since they are physically modified to enhance their nutritional content," says Carielle Nikkel, MS, RD, nutrition specialist at Acute Care Therapeutic.

-Scheller agrees, "Consuming nutrients in their whole-food form tends to be the best way for the body to absorb these important nutrients.
+Scheller agrees and says, "Consuming nutrients in their whole-food form tends to be the best way for the body to absorb these important nutrients.
 I always recommend a whole-food approach to obtain nutrients by consuming the foods themselves instead of synthetic forms."

 Keeping that in mind, ahead, find 10 functional food groups worth incorporating into your diet for bonus health benefits thanks to their rich and complex nutritional profiles.

 Fruits like kiwi, oranges, and apples are rich in fiber, vitamins, and minerals that benefit health.
-Berries are the real functional food star here: "Blueberries, blackberries, and raspberries contain flavonoid and anthocyanins which provide antioxidant benefits and play a key role in disease prevention," says Kristin Gillespie, RD, of Virginia Beach, including the ability to protect and heal the liver.
-Scheller also loves berries for their high fiber content, which supports digestive health and regularity, too.
+Berries are the real functional food star here.
+"Blueberries, blackberries, and raspberries contain flavonoid and anthocyanins, which provide antioxidant benefits and play a key role in disease prevention," including the ability to protect and heal the liver, says Kristin Gillespie, RD, a registered dietitian and certified nutrition support clinician.
+Scheller also loves berries for their high fiber content, which supports digestive health and regularity.

 Photo:Claudia Totir/Getty Images